ATTMA has become a Patron Member of Passivhaus Trust, the UK Passive House Association.

 This is a landmark moment for Construction in Australia

 - a chance to significantly lift the; standard, quality, efficiency and comfort of homes, workplaces, institutions, public buildings and facilities.

-- a chance to significantly improve our carbon footprint.
+- a chance to significantly reduce our carbon footprint going forward.

 - a chance for a healthier Built Environment.